rak-n-rok/Krake/docs/user/configuration-files.rst

 authentication
 	This section defines the method for authenticating users that connect to the API.
 Two methods are available: keystone_ and static_.
-A user not recognised can still send request if anonymous_ are allowed.
+A user not recognized can still send request if anonymous_ are allowed.

 	allow_anonymous (boolean)
 		.. _anonymous: